foldda/rda/README.md

 <img src='img/Charian-data-transport.png' width='550'>
 </div>

 The key to implementing UDX though, is to have a standardized, universal data container.
-Let's keep using the Post Office analogy: for the Post Office to cater for different parcel-posting requirements from all its clients, it mush use standardized packaging.
+Let's keep using the Post Office analogy: for the Post Office to cater for different parcel-posting requirements from all its clients, one of the keys is to use standardized packaging.
 Packing loose items in boxes simplifies parcel handling and allows modularized, more effective transportation by general courier companies.
 Similarly, a key in UDX's design is to use a generic data container for packaging (and regulating) various data items (e.g. properties of a data object), so irregular data can be handled uniformly using general data transport protocols and methods.

 Unfortunately, popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container.
 That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be the “generic and universal” that we want for accommodating _any data_.
 That's where RDA - a "one-size-fits-all" data format - comes to play.
 RDA encoding allows converting data objects with arbitarily complex structure to a text string, a supported data type by most computer systems and programming languages, so the data can be stored as text, or be transported via text-based network or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.